StellaHerzberg/Project2-RPG/README.md

 # Project2-RPG

-# This is a text-based RPG for Project 2 in Introduction to Programming in Python
+This is a text-based RPG for Project 2 in Introduction to Programming in Python!
+Yay!